-Using all parts of commercially caught fish from the Great Lakes productively, eliminating waste.
+1. Using all parts of each fish productively, eliminating waste.

 - Implementing strategies to maximize the value derived from all parts of the fish where and when practical. - 3.
 Exploring investment in new technologies and processes that allow for the efficient extraction and production of protein, collagen, leather, and other valuable byproducts of the traditional production process. - 4.
-Sharing the 100% Great Lakes Fish Pledge and its message to partners throughout the value chain and encouraging them to make similar commitments toward fostering the sustainability of the Great Lakes commercial fishery. - 5.
+Sharing the 100% Great Lakes partners throughout the value chain and encouraging them to make similar commitments toward fostering the sustainability of our region's fisheries. - 5.
 Remaining open to expanding the idea of 100% fish to other Great Lakes fish and exploring the sustainable commercial harvesting and utilization of new species that may present opportunities for complementary businesses within the supply chain.